★ For Partner Institutions

 your students deserve.

 One curated film a week.
 A trained volunteer.
 A complete discussion guide.
 Almost no cost to you.
-Here is what Drishyam does — and why it works.
+From primary classrooms to undergraduate, postgraduate, and MBA cohorts — here is what The Talkies does, and why it works.

 Hours of screen time daily

 The average urban Indian child.
 None of it is taught.
 Almost none is discussed.
-Drishyam changes what children do with that attention — and what they keep.
+The Talkies changes what children do with that attention — and what they keep.

 Of CBSE / ICSE curriculum